Cairo Gang: The Igoe Gang

-Eventually another group of intelligence operatives, known officially as the Identification Branch of the Combined Intelligence Service (CIS), took the fight to the IRA.
+Eventually, another group of intelligence operatives, known officially as the Identification Branch of the Combined Intelligence Service (CIS), took the fight to the IRA.
 The group was known informally as The Igoe Gang, named after its leader Head Constable Eugene Igoe, who was from County Mayo.
 Igoe reported to Colonel Ormonde Winter.
 The Igoe Gang consisted of RIC personnel drawn from different parts of Ireland who patrolled the streets of Dublin in plain clothes, looking for wanted men.
-The Igoe Gang posed a serious threat to Collins' apparatus and even caught a Volunteer whom Collins had brought to Dublin to identify Igoe.
-The Igoe gang has been accused of brutality towards prisoners - prior to his hanging, IRA man Thomas Traynor (a member of The Forgotten Ten) was badly beaten by members of the gang.
+The gang posed a serious threat to Collins's apparatus and even caught a Volunteer whom Collins had brought to Dublin to identify Igoe.

+The Igoe Gang was accused of using excessive force while interrogating prisoners – prior to his hanging, IRA man Thomas Traynor (a member of The Forgotten Ten) was badly beaten by members of the gang.

 The Gang was never penetrated by the IRA.
 Igoe later conducted secret service operations for Special Branch over many years in other countries, but never returned to his farm in Mayo out of fear of reprisal.
 Brigadier General Winter appeared on Igoe's behalf to obtain an increase in his pension in view of his many services to the Crown in Ireland and elsewhere.